samsonitto/thewintergame/README.md

 ## Weapon
 Weapon can be equipped by clicking the weapon icon in the inventory menu, weapon can be unequipped by clicking the E button.
 You can shoot the weapon by clicking the left mouse button.
 The shooting is made with RayCastHit.
 Ray is shooting from the fps camera forward.
-When aminal gets shot, there is a blood impact effect (particle system).
+When animal gets shot, there is a blood impact effect (particle system).

 ## Flashlight
 Can be equipped / unequipped, tuned on / off.